 The general hedge accounting requirements aim to simplify hedge accounting, creating a stronger link between it and risk management strategy and permitting the former to be applied to a greater variety of hedging instruments and risks.
 The standard does not explicitly address macro hedge accounting strategies, which are being considered in a separate project.
-To remove the risk of any conflict between existing macro hedge accounting practice and the new general hedge accounting requirements, IFRS 9 includes an accounting policy choice to remain with IAS.
+To remove the risk of any conflict between existing macro hedge accounting practice and the new general hedge accounting requirements, IFRS 9 includes an accounting policy choice to remain with IAS 39 hedge accounting.
+The Bank does not currently use hedge accounting and is not anticipating any change in this policy.
+This section of IFRS 9 is, therefore, unlikely to apply to the Bank, at this present time.